Travel guide

 Cairo is a city, not all of Egypt

-It's worth clarifying something that confuses many people here: you don't buy an eSIM "for Cairo," you buy an eSIM for Egypt that works across the country's entire network, including the capital.
+It's important to clarify something that confuses many people: you don't buy an eSIM "for Cairo," you buy an eSIM for Egypt that works across the country's entire network, including the capital.
 This is an important distinction if your itinerary isn't limited to just the city.

 Think of it this way: most trips to Egypt combine Cairo with Luxor, Aswan, a Nile cruise, or a few days in the Red Sea (Hurghada, Sharm el-Sheikh).
-With a single data plan for Egypt, you'll have coverage in all these destinations without changing anything; the eSIM connects to the available network in each area.
-That's why, when looking for your plan, search by country.
-Our eSIM for Egypt covers Cairo and the rest of the country with the same profile.
-If your trip continues to neighboring countries like Jordan or the Emirates, you might consider an eSIM for the Middle East option that groups several destinations.
+With a single data plan for Egypt, you have coverage in all these destinations without changing anything; the eSIM connects to the available network in each area.
+That's why, when looking for your plan, do so by country.
+The eSIM for Egypt covers Cairo and the rest of the country with the same profile, and it's part of a catalog with over 200 destinations, so if after Egypt your route continues to neighboring countries like Jordan or the Emirates, you don't have to plan anything special in advance: you install the eSIM for that next destination when the time comes, instead of relying on your Spanish operator's roaming for the entire trip.

-The process is the same as for any destination, but it's good to have it fresh in your mind so you don't hesitate when you land.
-Ideally, you should have installed the profile at home; at the airport, you just activate it, and you're good to go.
+The process is the same as for any destination, but it's good to keep it fresh in your mind so you don't hesitate when you land.
+Ideally, you should have installed the profile at home; at the airport, you just activate and you're good to go.

 1. At home, with Wi-Fi, buy and install the eSIM following the installation process.
-You scan a QR code or add it with a click.
+You scan a QR code or add it with one click.

 2. Label that line as "Egypt" so you don't confuse it with your home line.

-3. Upon landing in Cairo, disable airplane mode and activate the eSIM line's data.
+3. Upon landing in Cairo, disable airplane mode and activate data for the eSIM line.

 eSIM or roaming: which is more cost-effective?

-Yes, the terminal has Wi-Fi, but it's best not to rely on it.
-Install the eSIM profile from home with your usual connection and leave only the activation for when you land.
+Yes, the terminal has Wi-Fi, but it's best not to depend on it.
+Install the eSIM profile from home using your usual connection and leave the activation for when you land.
 This way, you avoid problems if the airport Wi-Fi is slow or requires registration.

 Does the Egypt eSIM also work in Luxor and the Red Sea?

 Yes.
-It's not a plan exclusive to Cairo, but for all of Egypt.
-The same eSIM gives you data in Luxor, Aswan, a Nile cruise, Hurghada, or Sharm el-Sheikh, connecting to the mobile network available in each area without you having to change anything.
+It's not a Cairo-exclusive plan, but for all of Egypt.
+The same eSIM gives you data in Luxor, Aswan, on a Nile cruise, Hurghada, or Sharm el-Sheikh, connecting to the available mobile network in each area without you having to change anything.

 Can I use Google Maps and WhatsApp normally?